developStorm/office-hours-queue/README.md

 Finally, ensure `node` is installed on your system, navigate to the `frontend` directory, and run `npm install && npm run build`.
 I'd like to automate this in the future, but we're not directly building it into a container, which makes it a tad difficult.
 On the plus side, if any changes are made to the JS, another run of `npm run build` will rebuild the bundle and make it immediately available without a container restart.

 If you're looking to run a dev environment, that's it!
-Run `docker-compose -f deploy/docker-compose-dev.yml up -d`, and you're in business (you *might* need to restart the containers the first time you spin them up due to a race condition between the initialization of the database and the application, but once the database is initialized on the first run you shouldn't run into that again).
+Run `docker-compose -f deploy/docker-compose-dev.yml up -d`, and you're in business (you _might_ need to restart the containers the first time you spin them up due to a race condition between the initialization of the database and the application, but once the database is initialized on the first run you shouldn't run into that again).
 Go to `https://lvh.me:8080` (`lvh.me` always resolves to localhost, but Google OAuth2 requires a domain), and you have a queue!
 To see the Kibana dashboard, go to `https://lvh.me:8080/kibana`.
 The default username and password are both `dev`.

 ### Production

 There are a few more steps involved for deploying the production environment.
-First, go to `deploy/Caddyfile.prod` and change `domain_here` to your domain.
 When executed, Caddy will automatically fetch TLS certificates for the domain and keep them renewed through Let's Encrypt.
 Next, set up a user for the Kibana instance: change `username_here` to a username, and `password_hash_here` to a password hash obtained via `caddy hash-password` (instructions for installing Caddy can be found [here](https://caddyserver.com/docs/download); this doesn't need to be installed in the environment.
 The hash can be obtained anywhere).

 The application can now be started with `docker-compose -f deploy/docker-compose-prod.yml up -d`.